-In our previous tutorial we explained to our readers how to enable Spotlight Feature in Windows 10.
-This is a new lock screen feature that displays some beautiful images from Bing.com and certain running Windows Apps.
+In a previous tutorial, we explained to our readers how to enable Spotlight Feature.
+This new lock screen feature displays some beautiful images from Bing.com and certain running Windows Apps.
 However, there seems to be no easy way to download and save the Windows Spotlight dynamic images and set them as your wallpaper or permanently as your Lock Screen.
-In Windows 10, the Wallpapers and Lock Screen images are stored in the C:\Windows\Web folder.
-But where are the Bing Spotlight images downloaded to?
-This post will answer this question and show you how to save the Spotlight Lock Screen images in Windows 10

 Open Windows File Explorer, switch to the ‘View’ tab and check the box adjacent to the title ‘Hidden Items’ to force your Windows 10 OS to display all hidden files and folders.

-Next, open up the ‘C’ drive (location where usually your OS is installed) and navigate to the following address:
+Next, open up the ‘C’ drive (the location where usually your OS is installed) and navigate to the following address:

-Kindly note that in the above path, in place of UserName type you own PC user name.
+Kindly note that in the above path, in place of UserName type, you own the PC user name.

 If you find renaming all the files manually a tedious job, this trick helps you batch rename files and file extensions.

-Use the Dynamic Theme app to set Bing and Spotlight images as background or lock screen in Windows 10, automatically.
+You can use the Dynamic Theme app to set Bing and Spotlight images as background or lock screen in Windows 11/10 automatically.